FriendsNone/FunctionKey-Bot/README.md

     <strong>The merry joyful Discord bot!
 Made by a lazy person.</strong>
 </div>

+## Current State
+It's been a while since the last time I've worked on FunctionKey-Bot.
+This project was never a serious thing.
+Stepping into uncharted territory, just to get along with the trend with friends.
+Never learned anything from countless tutorials and documentations.
+Focus shifting away from the project, putting it all on finishing high school.

+Basically, I've lost all interest on continuing this.

+### What's going to happen?
+This repository will be archived for historical reasons.
+As well as for others to fork and make derivatives of.
+No more updates, no more bug fixes, no more new featues.
+As for the bot itself.
+It'll stay online indefinitely.
+If you decide to run your own instance, **DO IT AT YOUR OWN RISK!** There will be no support, if bad things happen. **You're on your own.**

+### What's the future of FunctionKey-Bot?
+There is no future yet as I'm still in college.
+But keep an eye on my profile.
+Maybe there will be a new version, or a rewrite, or a new bot.
+But who knows?
+Even I don't know.

+### Final words
+I'm not dead or gonna leave the programming space.
+In fact, with it renewed in college.
+I've never been more excited to write code than ever before!

+Of course.
+This project wouldn't exist if it weren't for my interest in programming, and for my friends who supported me.
+And as well as for those small few who have invited and used the bot. **Thank you for everything!**

 ## Channel Log
 Ho ho ho! v4.1 (17-12) is here!
 Just head over to the [Releases](https://github.com/FriendsNone/FunctionKey-Bot/releases) tab for some channel log goodness!